This document will cover the basics of how to create pages using layouts and snippets.

 The simple menu bar widget shows a configured menu in the form of a horizontal bar with images and captions.
 Items cannot have sub items (the menu structure can only have one level).
 The menu item points to either the page or the microflow that will open or start when the item is clicked.

 The items that are shown in the menu widget are determined by the menu source.
-A menu widget is either filled from a menu configured in the Navigation document or a Menu document.
+A menu widget is either filled from a menu configured in the Navigation document or a Menu page resource:

-When you have selected the project navigation as source, the type device must be determined for the the correct navigation menu.
+When you have selected the project navigation as source, the device profile must be determined for the correct navigation menu:

 The Navigation document defines the main navigation structure of the application for end-users.
 It allows you to set the home page of your application as well as define menu structures for use in menu widgets.
 The home page can vary based on the roles a user has.
 If security is enabled, the menu will only show the items to which the user has access.